Can a Landlord Deny an Emotional Support Animal?

 How It Works

 A Licensed Healthcare Provider will contact you to complete your ESA Evaluation.
-You can choose to connect via phone, video call, or in-person, whichever suits you best.
+You can choose to connect via phone or video call, whichever suits you best.

 Frequently Asked Questions